gma/2025.pyconuk.org/src/financial-assistance.md

 Our selection process will take into account:

+* Whether PyCon UK is the most local Python event that the applicant could possibly attend.
 * The contribution that the applicant can make to the conference and the wider community.
 This may be because you are a speaker or workshop/tutorial presenter, or because you have an impact on the Python community in some other way (e.g. local community organisers, open source contributors).
 * Supporting inclusivity and diversity by prioritising those who belong to under-represented or marginalised groups*.
 * Supporting newcomers to the Python community, especially first time attendees who may not have the financial means to attend.